Level Set Teleportation: An Optimization Perspective: EXPERIMENTS

-\section{Experiments}
+\cref{alg:teleport} is a practical and theoretically justified procedure for teleporting, but --- like other SQP methods --- it requires unbounded iterations to compute an exact solution to \cref{eq:sublevel-teleport}.
+Instead, we typically obtain approximate KKT points satisfying,

+where \( \norm{e_k}_2 \leq \epsilon_k \) is an error vector.
+Thus, as a corollary of \cref{lemma:stability-teleport-progress}, GD with approximate teleportation and step-size \( \eta \) makes at least as much progress as,

+While the \( e_k \) term can be managed using a decreasing step-size schedule, \( r_k \) can only be controlled by increasingly strict tolerances for the teleportation algorithm.
+If \( r_k \rightarrow 0 \) at an appropriate rate, then it is straightforward to show convergence of the overall GD scheme \citep{bertsekas2000gradient}.
+Yet, this still does not lead to a combined gradient/Hessian complexity for GD with approximate teleportation because the convergence guarantee for \cref{alg:teleport} is asymptotic.
+We leave complete iteration complexities to future work.

+\section{EXPERIMENTS}

-We start by evaluating the performance of our method on several sub-level set teleportation problems.
-Then we examine the effects of teleportation on logistic regression and binary classification with neural networks.
-We conclude with experiments on MNIST and an ablation study on the role of weight-decay regularization in the success rate for teleportation.
-We assume access to a teleportation oracle (implemented by \cref{alg:teleport}) and focus on the merits of teleportation for accelerating optimization, rather than on time/convergence speed trade-offs.
-See \cref{app:additional-experiments} for experiments evaluating the time cost of teleportation.
+Now we present experiments on the performance of sub-level set teleportation in practice.
+We use \cref{alg:teleport} to implement a teleportation oracle and evaluate the merits of teleportation for accelerating deterministic and stochastic optimization.

 \textbf{Solving the Teleportation Problem}: \cref{fig:toy-teleport} shows the convergence path of our teleportation solver on two test functions: the Booth function and the Goldstein-Price function \citep{goldstein1971descent}.
 The Booth function is a convex quadratic, while Goldstein-Price is highly non-convex; our solver converges to the global optimum of the teleportation problem for the Booth function and a local maximum for the Goldstein-Price function.

-To demonstrate the scalability of our approach, we also solve sub-level set teleportation for a two-layer MLP with fifty hidden units and soft-plus activations on the MNIST dataset.
-We use weight-decay regularization to ensure the objective is coercive. \cref{fig:tele-metrics} shows the norm of the network gradient (i.e.\ the teleportation objective), the KKT residual~\eqref{eq:kkt-conditions}, violation of the constraints during teleportation, and cumulative time.
-Our algorithm converges to a KKT point where the gradient norm is two orders of magnitude larger than that at the Kaiming initialization \citep{he2015initialization}.
+To demonstrate the scalability of our approach, we also solve sub-level set teleportation for a two-layer MLP with fifty hidden units and soft-plus activations on MNIST \citep{lecun1998mnist}.
+We use weight-decay regularization to ensure the objective is coercive. \cref{fig:tele-metrics} shows the norm of the network gradient (i.e.\ the teleportation objective), the KKT residual~\eqref{eq:kkt-conditions}, and violation of the constraints during teleportation.
+Our algorithm converges to a KKT point where the gradient norm is two orders of magnitude larger than that at the initialization.